Home and Garden Uses for Epsom Salt

 Get rid of raccoons

 Are the masked night marauders poking around your trash can, creating a mess and raising a din?
 A few tablespoons of Epsom salt spread around your garbage cans will deter the raccoons, who don’t like the taste of the stuff.
 Don’t forget to reapply after it rains.
+Do your problems persist inside the house?
+These clever uses for table salt are sure to shake things up.

 Are you tired of visiting your yard at night only to find the place crawling with slimy slugs?
 Sprinkle Epsom salt where they glide and say good-bye to the slugs.